lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 implement as well.

 ### 5.2 Undo Functionality
+One of our users commented on the lack of an `undo` button in the saved recipes page, something like what GMail has when the user deletes an e-mail.
+Therefore, we have implemented an `undo` functionality within the saved recipes page.

-We felt that an `undo` option is very important for users.
-This is from experience of frequently using `Ctrl-Shift-T` to reopen closed tabs on browsers, or `Ctrl-Z` in most programs.
-We used Bootstrap alerts to create a way for users to "Undo" a delete they may have accidentally clicked:
+We used Bootstrap alerts to create a way for users to `undo` a delete they may have accidentally clicked:

 <div class="alert alert-warning alert-dismissible fade show" role="alert">
   Deleted "recipe_name".